 Antonov AN-225: More On Its Design…

-So, what takes to build an aircraft this capable?
+So, what does it take to build an aircraft this capable?
 Well, a lot of engineering and days and months of endless toiling.
 Due to its sheer size and epic freight capacity, the AN-225 differed significantly from other cargo planes.
 Even though it was based on the AN-124, it had key deviations in design.
 It had a significantly larger fuselage barrel than the Ruslan and was extensively re-engineered to be efficiently airborne with the epic takeoff weight (around 640,000 kilos!).
-It had high-mounted anhedral wings (wings with a downward angle to each other), for better maneuverability.
+It had high-mounted anhedral wings (wings with a downward angle to each other), for better manoeuvrability.

 The tail had extensive redesign and reengineering gone into it.
 Unlike Ruslan, Mriya had twin tails with a much larger horizontal stabilizer that spanned 32.65 meters in overall length.
 This allowed the aircraft to escape the turbulence caused by externally mounted payloads (such as the spaceplane!), and maintain stability when airborne.